taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [Zhongjing](https://github.com/suprityoung/zhongjing) - A Chinese medical ChatGPT based on LLaMa, training from large-scale pretrain corpus and multi-turn dialogue dataset.
  * [opencompass](https://github.com/open-compass/opencompass) - OpenCompass is an LLM evaluation platform, supporting a wide range of models (LLaMA, LLaMa2, ChatGLM2, ChatGPT, Claude, etc) over 50+ datasets.
  * [gradioGPT](https://github.com/francescosaveriozuppichini/gradiogpt) - Easy to hack template for your next chatGPT app with Gradio and Langchain
+ * [FindTheChatGPTer](https://github.com/chenking2020/findthechatgpter) - Input: ChatGPT has become popular and has taken a crucial step towards AGI.
+This project aims to gather open-source alternatives to ChatGPT, including large text models and multimodal models, to provide convenience for everyone.

 |Name|GitHub Stars|Language|License|